it-academy-svhec/intro-to-programming/primers/Assembly Language Primer.md

 Pep9 is a virtual assembly language created by Pepperdine University to teach their computer science students.
 You practice writing some basic assembly programs.

 ## Pep9 Assembler Installation and Basic Usage
-1. Download the Pep9 assembler from this link: [download link](https://computersystemsbook.com/5th-edition/pep9/).
+1. Download the Pep9 assembler from this link: [download](https://computersystemsbook.com/5th-edition/pep9/).

 1. Install the program